HOMANS: Nord Stream II sanctions is a question of Ukraine's freedom

-Over the last few weeks Ukraine has, once again, whether it likes it or not, inserted itself into the American conversation, both as the object of a Russian military build up along Ukraine’s eastern border as well as in occupied Crimea, and because of the recent FBI raid on Rudy Giuliani’s New York City apartment resulting from a warrant from a federal judge, obtained in connection Giuliani’s possible violation of the Foreign Agents Registration Act (FARA).
+Over the last few weeks Ukraine has, once again, whether it likes it or not, inserted itself into the American conversation, both as the object of a Russian military build-up along Ukraine’s eastern border as well as in occupied Crimea, and because of the recent FBI raid on Rudy Giuliani’s New York City apartment resulting from a warrant from a federal judge, obtained in connection Giuliani’s possible violation of the Foreign Agents Registration Act (FARA).
 On May 18 came the decision by the Biden Administration to drop sanctions against the company overseeing constructing the Nord Stream II gas pipeline that will, if completed, allow Gazprom to bypass Ukraine’s pipeline network.
 Gazprom currently pays Ukraine $2bn in annual transit fees.

-The United States now faces the decision of whether and how to come to the aid of two democratic countries, Taiwan and Ukraine, both of which are objects of serious threats by powerful neighbours, the People’s Republic of China and the Russian Federation, respectively.
+The United States now faces the decision of whether and how to come to the aid of two democratic countries, Taiwan and Ukraine, both of which are objects of serious threats by powerful neighbours, the People’s Republic of China and the Russian Federation respectively.

-Both China and Russia believe Taiwan and Ukraine aren’t actual countries and, instead, they should rightly be a province of China, in the case of Taiwan, and a region of Russia, in the case of Ukraine.
+Both China and Russia believe Taiwan and Ukraine aren’t actual countries and instead they should rightly be a province of China, in the case of Taiwan, and a region of Russia, in the case of Ukraine.
 The question of coming to the aid of these two democracies is one of the most profound decisions the United States has faced since the end of World War II.
-It ranks alongside the decision made by President Truman in 1950 to send a carrier battle group through the Taiwan Straits to discourage Mao Zedong from invading the island of Taiwan, alongside intervening in the Korean War, President Kennedy’s decision in 1962 to quarantine Cuba in response to the Soviet Union’s installation of ballistic missiles in Cuba, and President Nixon’s decision to supply emergency military aid to Israel during the 1973 Yom Kippur War.
-In each case, actions by the United States could’ve precipitated a wider war.
+It ranks alongside the decision made by President Truman in 1950 to send a carrier battle group through the Taiwan Straits to discourage Mao Zedong from invading the island of Taiwan, alongside intervening in the Korean War, President Kennedy’s decision in 1962 to quarantine Cuba in response to the Soviet Union’s installation of ballistic missiles there, and President Nixon’s decision to supply emergency military aid to Israel during the 1973 Yom Kippur War.
+In each case, actions by the United States could have precipitated a wider war.

-The United States is making this decision at a time of substantial divisiveness in our society, where Foreign Policy may not be the primary focus of most Americans.
-With respect to Ukraine, it is worth looking back at the roles the United States had played in Ukraine since Ukraine’s independence in 1991.
+The United States is making this decision at a time of substantial divisiveness in our society, where foreign policy may not be the primary focus of most Americans.
+With respect to Ukraine, it is worth looking back at the roles the United States has played in Ukraine since the country’s independence in 1991.

 There can be no question that Ukrainians want to live in a free country, with free enterprise and the Rule of Law, something that Ukrainians have fought for mostly on their own, independent of the United States.
 Many Ukrainian reformers have put aside promising careers to help the country build democratic institutions; some have died.

-However, for much of its existence as a democratic country, the focus of US policy toward Ukraine wasn’t supporting its transformation from a Soviet Republic to a democratic nation by assisting Ukraine in promoting civil society, economic development, and the Rule of Law.
-Instead, the primary focus of US policy was on what to do about Ukraine’s stockpile of nuclear weapons and alleged arms sales to enemies of the United States in violation of U.N. sanctions.
-The direct engagement of the United States in combating corruption in Ukraine only dates to 2014, the end of the Revolution of Dignity, when the US began actively supporting the establishment of anti-corruption institutions, including the Anti-Corruption Court, the National Anti-Corruption Bureau of Ukraine (NABU), and reform of others, including the Office of the General Prosecutor.
+However, for much of its existence as a democratic country, the focus of US policy towards Ukraine was not supporting its transformation from a Soviet Republic to a democratic nation by assisting Ukraine in promoting civil society, economic development and the Rule of Law.
+Instead, the primary focus of US policy was on what to do about Ukraine’s stockpile of nuclear weapons and alleged arms sales to enemies of the United States in violation of UN sanctions.
+The direct engagement of the United States in combating corruption in Ukraine only dates to 2014, the end of the Revolution of Dignity, when the US began actively supporting the establishment of anti-corruption institutions, including the Anti-Corruption Court, the National Anti-Corruption Bureau of Ukraine (NABU) and the reform of others, including the Office of the General Prosecutor.

-When Ukraine became independent, it immediately became the World’s third largest nuclear power.
-In 1994, Ukraine, Great Britain, the United States, and the Russian Federation signed the Budapest Memorandum, where Ukraine agreed to give up its nuclear weapons in return for assurances, but no guarantees, of Ukraine’s territorial integrity from the other three signatories.
-During this period, there were bi-lateral interventions by the US based on a treaty signed in 1992, covering civil society, economic development, and democracy and governance.
+When Ukraine became independent, it immediately became the world’s third-largest nuclear power.
+In 1994, Ukraine, the United Kingdom, the United States and the Russian Federation signed the Budapest Memorandum, where Ukraine agreed to give up its nuclear weapons in return for assurances, but no guarantees, of Ukraine’s territorial integrity from the other three signatories.
+During this period, there were bi-lateral interventions by the US based on a treaty signed in 1992, covering civil society, economic development and democracy and governance.
 Regardless, the primary focus remained on nuclear weapons.

 In 2002 there was concern on whether Ukraine had sold Iraq the Russian S-300 anti-aircraft system when US and British aircraft were patrolling the no-fly zone over Northern Iraq.
-An article by Jeffrey Donovan in “Radio Free Europe – Radio Liberty” (RFE/RL) stated that Scott Ritter, a UN weapons inspector working in Iraq, believes, “[Ritter] and his fellow inspectors found ample evidence during the 1990s that Russia, Ukraine, and Belarus violated UN sanctions by selling a wide range of conventional arms, such as the S-300 system, to Iraq.”
+An article by Jeffrey Donovan in “Radio Free Europe – Radio Liberty” (RFE/RL) stated that Scott Ritter, a UN weapons inspector working in Iraq, believes “[Ritter] and his fellow inspectors found ample evidence during the 1990s that Russia, Ukraine and Belarus violated UN sanctions by selling a wide range of conventional arms, such as the S-300 system, to Iraq.”

-There is also the question of who benefitted from the proceeds of the arms sales.
+There is also the question of who benefited from the proceeds of the arms sales.
 The RFE/RL article states that there are audiotapes of conversations taken from the office of former Ukrainian President Kuchma alleging that the selling price for the S-300 system was $100mn.

 It wasn’t until after the Revolution of Dignity, in 2013 and 2014, that the building of democratic institutions in Ukraine and addressing corruption became a primary focus of US policy.
 Between 2000 and 2014, several events took place that influenced the shift in US policy from nuclear weapons to supporting democratic institutions in Ukraine, including:

 · On December 15, 2000, the “Ukraine Without Kuchma” protests began in Kyiv.
-Prompted by the murder of investigative journalist and Founder of Ukrainska Pravda Heorhiy Gongadze the previous September, Ukraine Without Kuchma was the first mass demonstration since independence.
-Based on a tape recording released by Alexander Moroz, the Leader of the Socialist Party, that President Leonid Kuchma may have ordered Gongadze’s murder; the objective of the demonstrators was the removal of the President of Ukraine.
+Prompted by the murder of investigative journalist and founder of Ukrainska Pravda Heorhiy Gongadze the previous September, Ukraine Without Kuchma was the first mass demonstration since independence.
+Based on a tape recording released by Alexander Moroz, the leader of the Socialist Party, that President Leonid Kuchma may have ordered Gongadze’s murder; the objective of the demonstrators was the removal of the President of Ukraine.
 The revelations contained in the tapes came to be known as “Kuchmagate.”
 On December 15, tents went up on Independence Square.
-Four days later, marches began toward Government buildings.
+Four days later, marches began toward government buildings.

 · In 2002, the revelation of Ukraine’s sale of the S-300 anti-aircraft missile system to Saddam Hussein’s Iraq.

-· Substantial gains by the political opposition to Pres.
-Kuchma in the 2002 Parliamentary Elections.
+· Substantial gains by the political opposition to President Kuchma in the 2002 Parliamentary Elections.

 · In 2004, the prospect of the election of a pro-Russian Presidential candidate, Victor Yanukovych.